Philodendron ilsemanii Variegata Care Indoors, Propagation and Common Problems

 Philodendron ilsemanii Variegata like Spadeleaf Philodendron (Philodendron domesticum), Finger-leaf Philodendron (Philodendron elegans), Blushing Philodendron (Philodendron erubescens) and Silver Sword Philodendron (Philodendron hastatum) can be grown as a climber on a trellis or moss pole where it can beautifully display its variegated leaves.
 Firm support needs to be provided for the stems to prevent the plant from toppling over.

-On account of its growth habits and spectacular foliage, Mottled Ilsemanii is one of the best plants for the office space where it will create a delightful first impression as well as be a great conversation starter.
+On account of its growth habits and spectacular foliage, Mottled Ilsemanii is one of the popular plants for the office space where it will create a delightful first impression as well as be a great conversation starter.

 Philodendron ilsemanii Variegata, Mottled Ilsemanii